-Annika Nilsen and Sarah Talamantes, second-year medical students at Northwestern University Feinberg School of Medicine, were strangers when they met at Feinberg’s Second Look Reception in 2016.
+Annika Nilsen and Sarah Talamantes, third-year medical students at Northwestern University Feinberg School of Medicine, were strangers when they met at Feinberg’s Second Look Reception in 2016.
 Now they have completed one year of medical school and live together as roommates.
 From study nights and dance parties to get pumped up before exams, to playing with Sarah’s dog, Annika and Sarah share the story of how they started as roommates and became best friends.

 How did you meet and become roomates?

 Sarah: We met at the cocktail mingle hour at Second Look.
 I was staying with some third years and Annika was staying with some first years, so we all got together and had drinks.
 We talked very briefly, but Annika had to leave early for another Second Look event.

 Annika: A lot of people who came to Second Look were already sure that they were going to Feinberg, but I was still looking at other options.
 My situation was up in the air, so I wasn’t actively pursuing roommates.
 When I made my final decision to come to Feinberg, I reached out to Sarah right way.
 I remember how energetic and warm she was, and I thought we would be great roommates and friends.
 Unfortunately, she had already found a roommate.
 I was so bummed but then she ended up calling me...

 Sarah: My first roommate ended up choosing another school, so I called Annika as soon as I found out and the very next day we decided we wanted to live together.

 You have been living together for a year now; tell us how it has been.